If the "Green Meadow" can not become the new storage location for your data, then the new ACLs can be transferred to the old area.

-In addition to this, one must state that if need be, it can take a long time and is dependent on the number of files and directories, which should be authorized.
+In addition to this, it must be authorized, it should be a long time and is dependent on the number of files and directories.

 The transfer can take place with xcacls. http://support.microsoft.com/kb/318754/de

-xcacls makes a backup copy of the ACLs in a backup file and this can be again included on the old path.
+xcacls makes a backup copy of the ACLs in a backup file and can be included on the old path.

 Following steps are useful: